yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

              >> be mindful of the CPU / speed impact of non-displayed rows especially when using parallel calculations!

 >> DECIMAL PRECISION: Whilst only 2 decimal places will/can be displayed (according to your currency's decimal setting),
-                      decimal precision will be stored internally, and this internal value will be used for maths functions that operate on the row's calculated result (e.g. average by, maths UOR, final maths calculations...
+                      full decimal precision will be stored internally, and this internal value will be used for maths functions that operate on the row's calculated result (e.g. average by, maths UOR, final maths calculations...

 >> ROUNDING:
-Rounding is only performed on the final result when 'Hide Decimal Places' is selected.
-The internal number is never rounded, and the full decimal precision is always preserved internally for onward UOR consumption.
+Rounding is only performed on the final / displayed result when 'Hide Decimal Places' is selected.
+The internal number is never rounded, and full decimal precision is always preserved internally for onward UOR consumption.
 - Rounding of Java Double / Python float numbers can be problematic.
 Custom Balances calls Jython's round() method.
 This internally uses Java's BigDecimal class with the RoundingMode.HALF_UP mode (e.g. 0.5 should become 1.0).
   NOTE: you won't always get what you expect.
 If you are interested - refer: